Shopify Review 2019 – Nutshell

 Shopify Theme Set Up

 Changing to a different theme in Shopify is easy.
-If you can’t find a theme that you like, just click on the Visit the Theme Store button on the top right side of the screen which will take you to Shopify’s Theme Store.
-Here, you can choose to purchase a theme that you like for your store.
+If you can’t find a theme that you like, just click on the Shopify Theme Store button on the right side of the screen which will take you to Shopify’s Theme Store.
+Here, you can choose to purchase a theme that you like for your store or look for one based on your industry or inventory size.

 Customizing the theme is pretty straightforward and easy.
 One can see the theme displayed on the theme mobile screen which helps saves time than to load it on your mobile.